What Is Depression Disorder?

 Depression disorder is a mental health disorder in which a person feels persistent feelings of sadness.
-They may not have a direct reason for feeling sad, but it impacts how they feel, think, and move through life.
+They may not have a direct reason for feeling sad, but it impacts how they feel, thinks, and move through life.
 Many people with this condition struggle with everyday activities, often feeling helpless to improve their situation.
 In some cases, this can worsen to the point where you are unsure why you are alive.
 If you have thoughts of suicide or death, call 911 for immediate help.

 Many factors can bring on depression.
 Brain chemistry is one of the most common causes.
 The chemicals in the brain that help with communication are not present in the proper amounts, leading to feelings of depression.
 Other factors that may contribute to depression disorders include a lack of hormone balance, biological differences in the brain’s function, and inherited traits.
 Environmental factors can also play a role in the onset of depression.

 It’s important to pay close attention to depression symptoms.
 If they worsen, seek help immediately.
 Some of the most common symptoms of depression include:

 - Feeling tired or lacking energy all of the time

 - No longer wanting to engage in activities that you used to enjoy